Vit à : Entre Paris, Bruxelles et Rennes

-Member of the administrative board of C-E-A / Association française des commissaires d’exposition
+Member of C-E-A / Association française des commissaires d’exposition

 Member of the editorial board of the journal of contemporary art criticism – Possible